apache/fluo-muchos/README.md

 `cluster.username` property.
 You will also need to ensure you have authenticated to Azure and set the target subscription using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/manage-azure-subscriptions-azure-cli?view=azure-cli-latest).

-Muchos by default uses a CentOS 7 image that is hosted in the Azure marketplace.
+Muchos by default uses an AlmaLinux 9 image that is hosted in the Azure marketplace.
 The Azure Linux Agent is already pre-installed on the Azure Marketplace images and is typically available from the distribution's package repository.
-Azure requires that the publishers of the endorsed Linux distributions regularly update their images in the Azure Marketplace with the latest patches and security fixes, at a quarterly or faster cadence.
-Updated images in the Azure Marketplace are available automatically to customers as new versions of an image SKU.

 Edit the values in the sections within [muchos.props] as below Under the `general` section, edit following values as per your configuration